AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/create-a-webhook.md

 ---
 # Create a Webhook {#create-a-webhook}

-Use [!DNL Webhooks] to take advantage of third-party web services to send text messages, expand person data, and more.
+Use Webhooks to take advantage of third-party web services to send text messages, expand person data, and more.

 >[!AVAILABILITY]
 >